-2 The Consolidated Entity's interest is held through a subsidiary that is 52 per cent owned by GMH and 48 per cent owned by GPT Trust.
+The Group interest is held through a subsidiary that is 52 per cent owned by GMH and 48 per cent owned by GPT Trust.
+(2)

-3 Chullora Trust 1 was wound up on 13 December 2017.
+(3) Chullora Trust 1 was wound up on 13 December 2017.

-(c) Share of joint ventures and associates' net profits
+Share of joint ventures and associates commitments and contingent liabilities